mfernest/SEBC/storage/hdfs_testing.md

 <div style="page-break-after: always;"></div>

 ## <center> <a name="hdfs_dir_caching"/> Directory caching: Use case
-### <center> Repeating a query (cache effect)
+### <center> Repeated joins on a small table (cache effect)

 <img src="http://blog.cloudera.com/wp-content/uploads/2014/08/hdfs-cache-f1.jpg">

 ---
 <div style="page-break-after: always;"></div>

-## <center> Problem: Performance on Repeated Queries
+## <center> Problem: Performance on Repeated Joins

-* The NameNode links file paths to block locations on the DataNodes
+* The NameNode links a file's path to block storage on the DataNodes
-    * Locality is defined by [local disk storage only](https://issues.apache.org/jira/browse/HDFS-4949)
+    * Locality is therefore defined by [disk storage](https://issues.apache.org/jira/browse/HDFS-4949)
+    * This is sufficient for batch-processing architecture
+    * Job setup and data shuffling costs cancel out efficient NRT retrieval
+* Consider repeated joins with a need for quick responses
-* A repeated query might pay the same disk I/O cost as the first query
+    * A repeated query could go to another DataNode
-    * Not a big cost to MapReduce jobs
-    * For near real-time use cases, it is expensive
+    * You'd like to prefer a node with in-memory

 ---
 <div style="page-break-after: always;"></div>